openpodcast/pipelines/README.md

 - Spotify: <https://github.com/openpodcast/spotify-connector>
 - Apple: <https://github.com/openpodcast/apple-connector>

-A pipeline consists of a docker image which uses cron to run the connector periodically and forwards the fetched data to the Open Podcast api.
+A pipeline consists of a Docker image which uses cron to run the connector periodically and forwards the fetched data to the Open Podcast api.

 # Getting started